mhulbert85/Stripe-Checkout/README.md

 `----->>>>>` [**Try the Live Demo**](https://stripe-checkout-rails-6.herokuapp.com/) `<<<<<-----`

 #### Instructions
-If you wish to clone this repository and run locally you will need to duplicate the `.env-template` file in you root directory, rename it `.env` and enter your API Keys accordingly.
+If you wish to clone this repository and run locally you will need to duplicate the `.env.template` file in you root directory, rename it `.env` and enter your API Keys accordingly.

 ##### Prerequisites
 - Valid Stripe public key & secret key